 Parsnips, popular with ancient Greeks and Romans, were brought over to the Americas with the first colonists.
-Although parsnips are biennials, they are usually grown as an annual vegetable.
-Parsnips are a hardy, cool-season crop that is best harvested after a hard frost.
-Parsnips are not only tasty in soups and stews, but can also be enjoyed by themselves.
+Like carrots, parsnips are biennials, but they are usually grown as an annual vegetable and taste best after being kissed by an autumn frost before harvest.
+Here’s how to plant, grow, and harvest parsnips in your garden!